Varagu Venpongal, a savory breakfast dish made with millets and lentils. A south-indian breakfast dish, served with sambar and chutney.Jump to Recipe

 - Pongal usually thickens as it rests, so do take it off when it is a bit saucy not watery, a bit saucy.

-- Serve it warm, even if you have made it ahead, just add 2-3 tbsp water or milk mixed with water , mix and heat it to become warm and enjoy.
+- Serve it warm, even if you have made it ahead, just add 2-3 tablespoon water or milk mixed with water , mix and heat it to become warm and enjoy.

 Serve this delicious varagu venpongal with sambar and chutney for a filling and comforting breakfast.
 This pongal can also be enjoyed as brunch or dinner.